-The unique environment of Austin means that there are areas where it is prohibited to apply recycled water and grey water for outdoor uses and this was reflected in the analysis.
-These areas include the Edwards Aquifer Recharge Zone and the Contributing Zone (catchment) of Barton Creek, and are northwest, west and south west of the CBD of Austin.
+The unique environment of Austin means that there are areas where it is prohibited to apply recycled water and graywater for outdoor uses and this was reflected in the analysis.
+These areas include the Edwards Aquifer Recharge Zone and the Contributing Zone (catchment) of Barton Creek, and are northwest, west and south west of the central business district of Austin.